Cigoler/product-catalog/src/content/products/149-eff-you-egg.md

 ---
-title: 'Buffalo Bills - Litho'
+title: 'Eff You'
-description: 'Buffalo Bills from the NFL.
-Awesome bauble which is used with our generic bauble housing.
-2 versions one with text and the famous logo or why not make it stand out more with a choice of players.
-Bruce Smith.
-Jim Kelly.
-Josh Allen or Steffon Diggs.'
+description: 'What better way to pass the day than flipping the bird.
+Suprise egg once cracked it reveals a middle finger.
+A couple of options available.
+Finger with egg bas as stand.
+Egg on it's own and finger on it's own so you can pause the print and add the finger or a finger printed inside with supports.
+Pause the print to add keyring hoop..'
 category: 'Eggs'
-catalogue number: '064'
+catalogue number: '149'
 tags: [
-    'bauble',
+    'eff you',
-    'buffalo',
+    'suprise',
-    'bills',
+    'egg',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/064.jpg'
+heroImage: '/images/149.jpg'
 ---

-Placeholder content for Buffalo Bills - Litho.
+Placeholder content for Eff You.